woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md

 $my_customer_billing_field = $checkout_fields->get_field_from_customer( $field_id, $customer, 'billing' );
 ```

-Instead, always reach to the latest data if you want to run some extra validation/data-moving:
+Instead, always access the latest data if you want to run some extra validation/data-moving:

 ```php
 $customer = wc()->customer // This will return the current customer with its session.